 It is also easy to implement in a variety of treatment settings and works well in conjunction with other forms of treatment.

-Despite the overwhelming evidence, contingency management is not widely employed in substance use treatment services.
+Despite the overwhelming evidence, contingency management is not widely used as part of addiction treatment.
 Some barriers include:

 With adequate resources and support, these obstacles can be overcome.